Western Michigan University

 Kalamazoo MI 49008-5360 USA

 - M.F.A., The National Theatre Conservatory

 - B.S., Western Michigan University

-Lampkin has also received grants from the Indiana Arts Commission and Ball State University to conduct research at the Schomburg Center for Black Research in Harlem, New York, on the topics of stereotypes and diversity as they pertain to theatre in America.
+Lampkin is also the recipient of numerous grants, some of which have allowed her to conduct research at the Schomburg Center for Research in Black Culture (in Harlem, New York), focusing on stereotypes and diversity in American Theatre.

 Lampkin is a member of Actor’s Equity Association, the Screen Actors Guild and the American Federation of Television and Radio Artists.